yv989c/BlazarTech.QueryableValues/README.md

 ## Getting Started

 ### Installation
 QueryableValues is distributed as a [NuGet package](https://www.nuget.org/packages/BlazarTech.QueryableValues.SqlServer/).
 Please use the following command to install it using the NuGet Package Manager Console window:
 ```
 PM> Install-Package BlazarTech.QueryableValues.SqlServer
 ```
+The major version number of this library is aligned with the version of [Entity Framework Core] that's supported by it, therefore, if you are using EF Core 5.x, then you must use version 5.x.

 ### Configuration
 Look for the place in your code where you are setting up your [DbContext] and calling the [UseSqlServer] extension method, then use a lambda expression to access the `SqlServerDbContextOptionsBuilder` provided by it.
 It is on this builder that you must call the `UseQueryableValues` extension method, as shown in the following simplified examples:

 When using the `OnConfiguring` method inside your [DbContext]: